-His Cambridge dissertation explored the foundations of probabilistic semantics; once revised, these arguments were published by Cambridge University Press as Assertion and Conditionals.
+His Cambridge dissertation explored the foundations of probabilistic semantics, bringing together issues in the philosophy of language and the philosophy of mind; once revised, these arguments were published by Cambridge University Press as Assertion and Conditionals.
 Out of that first monograph grew a second book, For Truth in Semantics, which dealt with Michael Dummett’s defenses of semantic anti-realism.
 Since Cambridge, he has taught at Yale, Cornell, Duke, and Harvard universities and lectured at many other institutions in the United States, Germany, Ghana and South Africa, as well as at the École des Hautes Études en Sciences Sociales in Paris; and he is now a member of the Princeton University faculty, where he has appointments in the Philosophy Department and the University Center for Human Values, as well as being associated with the Center for African American Studies, the Programs in African Studies and Translation Studies, and the Departments of Comparative Literature and Politics.

 Professor Appiah has also published widely in African and African-American literary and cultural studies.
 In 1992, Oxford University Press published In My Father’s House, which explores the role of African and African-American intellectuals in shaping contemporary African cultural life.
 This book won the Anisfield-Wolf Book Award and the Herskovitz Award of the African Studies Association for “the most important scholarly work in African studies published in English.”
 His current interests range over African and African-American intellectual history and literary studies, ethics and philosophy of mind and language; and he has also taught regularly about African traditional religions; but his major current work has to do (a) with the social and psychological presuppositions of democracy, (b) with questions of method in arriving at knowledge about values and c) with the connection between theory and practice in moral life.

-Kwame Anthony Appiah joined the Princeton faculty in 2002 as Laurance S. Rockefeller University Professor of Philosophy and the University Center for Human Values.
+Since his first two books in the philosophy of language and In My Father’s House, Professor Appiah’s publications have covered a wide range of topics.
 In 1996, he published Color Conscious: The Political Morality of Race with Amy Gutmann; in 1997 the Dictionary of Global Culture, co‑edited with Henry Louis Gates Jr. Along with Professor Gates he has also edited the Encarta Africana CD-ROM encyclopedia, published by Microsoft, which became the Perseus Africana encyclopedia in book form.
 This is now available in a revised multi-volume edition from Oxford University Press.
 In 2003, he coauthored Bu Me Bé: Proverbs of the Akan (of which his mother, the writer Peggy Appiah, was the major author), an annotated edition of 7,500 proverbs in Twi, the language of Asante.
 He is also the author of three novels, of which the first, Avenging Angel, was largely set at Clare College, Cambridge, and he reviews regulalry for the New York Review of Books.

 In 2004, Oxford University Press published his introduction to contemporary philosophy entitled Thinking It Through.
 In January 2005, Princeton University Press published The Ethics of Identity and in February 2006 Norton published Cosmopolitanism: Ethics in a World of Strangers, which won the 2007 Arthur Ross Award of the Council on Foreign Relations.
 In January 2008, Harvard University Press published his Experiments in Ethics, based on his 2005 Flexner lectures at Bryn Mawr.
 In November 2009, Forbes Magazine put Professor Appiah on a list of the world’s seven most powerful thinkers, selected by Princeton’s President.
 Norton published The Honor Code: How Moral Revolutions Happen in October 2010.
 His books have been translated into many other languages, including Chinese, Dutch, French, German, Hebrew, Indonesian, Italian, Korean, Portuguese and Spanish.
-He is working on two new books at the moment.
-One (due from Harvard University Press in 2013) is about the thought of W. E. B. Du Bois and the other is a short essay on the Idea of the West.
-Professor Appiah is also the general editor of the Amnesty International Global Ethics Series, published by W. W. Norton.
+He is working on a new book on idealization, which will be the topic of his Carus lectures in late 2013; and he has begun work on a short book on the Idea of the West.
+Professor Appiah is also the general editor of the Global Ethics Series, published by W. W. Norton.
+In the Spring of 2014, Harvard University Press will publish his Lines of Descent: W. E. B. Du Bois and the Emergence of Identity.

 Kwame Anthony Appiah has been elected to the American Academy of Arts and Sciences and the American Philosophical Society and was inducted in 2008 into the American Academy of Arts and Letters; and he has served on the boards of the PEN American Center, the National Humanities Center and the American Academy in Berlin.
 Until the fall of 2009, he served as a trustee of Ashesi University College in Accra, Ghana, and now serves on its Academic Advisory Board.
 He has also been a member of the Advisory Board, of the United Nations Democracy Fund (UNDEF).
 He has honorary degrees from the University of Richmond, (2000), Colgate University (2003) Bard College (2004), Fairleigh Dickinson University (2006) and Swarthmore College(2006), and received the degree of Honorary Doctor of Philosophy in May 2008 from Dickinson College, where he gave the Commencement Address in the pouring rain.
 In the fall of 2008, he was awarded the first Joseph B. and Toby Gittler Prize by Brandeis University for “outstanding and lasting scholarly contributions to racial, ethnic and/or religious relations.”
 In May 2009, in the course of a busy week, he received honorary degrees from Columbia University and the New School, and presented the Sue Kaufman award of the American Academy of Arts and Letters to Charles Bock.
 Colby College honored him with a Doctorate of Laws at their 189th commencement in 2010.
 In September 2010, he was granted an honorary Doctorate of Humane Letters at a Convocation Lecture at Berea College.